candlecorp/wick/crates/sdk/wasmflow-interface/README.md

-# vino-types
+# wasmflow-types

-The Vino types crate contains types and signatures used by Vino tools.
+The Wasmflow types crate contains types and signatures used by Wasmflow tools.

 License: BSD-3-Clause